georg-wenzel/prodiga-IoT/README.md

 On Windows Home, there can also be problems using named volumes, so when using docker-compose, make sure your VM user has permission to access the directory of the created named volume.

+## Setup Client

+For the client setup you should have a Raspberry Pi running raspbian, with a working internet connection.

+### Skript

+#### First time install

+If you are running the file for the first time you have to run the `setup.sh` under the directory `client/script`.
+You have to provide the path to the root of the client projekt as a commandline argument.

+This script than installs all dependencies creats a config file under `$HOME/.config/prodiga/prodigarc` where the path to the projekt root will be stored.

+Next it compiles the projekt (provided the right project root) and will start it.

+#### Start the client

+If you only want to start the client (meaning you have installed all dependencies) you can run the `start_client.sh` file.
+It compiles the client if needed and starts it.

+#### Potential Problems

+Some potential problems may occure:

+* The dependencies skript was interrupted: If this happens try to restart the `setup.sh` skirpt.
+If it won't work you may have to start from a new installation of raspbian.
+* Your internet connection broke during downloading: If this happens try to restart the `setup.sh` skript.
+If it won't work you may have to start from a new installation of raspbian.
+* The config file doesn't exist/wasn't created correctly: If this happens try to create it manually under `$HOME/.config/prodiga/prodigarc` and insert a single line containing the path to the project root.
+(Eg `$HOME/Documents/client`).